- Types of Premises Liability Cases We Handle in South Texas

 Premises liability law is confusing and complex.
 You cannot expect to understand every aspect of the law on your own, especially when you or a loved one has experienced a serious injury.
 To ensure that you receive the greatest possible compensation for your case, you need to work with an experienced Corpus Christi premises liability lawyer at Herrman & Herrman, P.L.L.C.

 Our law firm has extensive resources, including an accident investigation team, that we use to gather evidence after serious accidents.
-We have attorneys and staff who speak Spanish and English.
 We are proud to offer skilled legal representation in combination with compassionate counsel.
 Our attorneys take the time to get to know you and the details of your case so we can offer personalized solutions that fit your needs.

 If you or a loved one were hurt on another person’s property, you should consult with a premises liability lawyer to understand your legal rights.
 Herrman & Herrman, P.L.L.C., is ready to fight with you.
 Contact Herrman & Herrman, P.L.L.C., at (361) 882-4357 today to start work on your case.